Home » What To Do With A Dead Rat [Safe Disposal Methods]

 Can I Put A Dead Rat In The Compost?

 Putting a dead rat in the compost is a popular way of disposing of the carcass.
 Agriculturalists have been composting dead animals for years.
-You can use the composted material as rich fertilizer for your garden.
+The composted material can be used as rich fertilizer for your garden.

 However, you still need to take protective measures.
 Dead rats attract other pests to the compost and harbor disease-causing pathogens like salmonella and E. Coli bacteria.